Computer Science

 CS 572: Machine Learning and Artificial Intelligence I

-CS 573: Machine Learning and Artificial Intelligence II
+Credits 3CS 573: Machine Learning and Artificial Intelligence II

-CS 576: Deep Learning
+Credits 3CS 576: Deep Learning

-CS 580: Artificial Intelligence in Games
+Credits 3CS 580: Artificial Intelligence in Games

-CS 581: Introduction to Artificial Intelligence
+Credits 3CS 581: Introduction to Artificial Intelligence

-CS 598: Computer Science Seminar
+Credits 3CS 598: Computer Science Seminar

 Credits 1Every semester, guest speakers, faculty members, and/ or graduate students offer to DigiPen students a number of presentations that cover different research topics in computer science.
-Each speaker decides on the choice of topic, but they usually are within the general boundaries of students'92 courses of study.
+Each speaker decides on the choice of topic, but they usually are within the general boundaries of students' courses of study.
 This seminar aims not to pursue any particular topic but rather to explore new research in more depth to allow students to develop their own skills in theoretical analysis.
-Each speaker'92s paper(s) are available to students.
+Each speaker's paper(s) are available to students.
 They are required to read these papers and to choose one to expand upon for a final paper and an oral presentation.

 CS 599: Special Topics in Computer Science

+Credits 3The content of this course may change each time it's offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty or students that is not covered by the courses in the current catalog.

 CS 601: Research Methods in Computer Science

-Credits 3This course is the final part of the master'92s program thesis.
+Credits 3This course is the final part of the master's program thesis.
 Students work under the supervision of a thesis advisory committee to develop the theory and algorithms of the proposed research topic, usually leading to creation of a prototype to verify the theory and methods.
 Upon completion of the class, the student must submit his or her formal written thesis to the advisory committee and pass an oral exam defending the thesis.